customMK/custommk.github.io/docs/EVO70/quick-start.md

 ## Testing Switch Locations

-A **highly recommended** activity before beginning to install stabs, switches, and keycaps is to test each switch location.
+If VIA does recognize EVO70, we're ready to do some key testing.
+This is a **highly recommended** activity before beginning to install stabs, switches, and keycaps is to test each switch location.
 This is most easily done with a pair of metal tweezers, but really any conductive metal will do, even a paperclip or a spare mechanical switch works (but I would suggested taping down the stem of the switch so that it stays pressed).
-I recommend doing this from the bottom of the PCB simply because there is more surface area to make contact with the hotswap metal.
+I recommend doing this from the bottom side of the PCB simply because there is more surface area to make contact with the hotswap metal.

-But if VIA does recognize EVO70, we're ready to do some key testing.
 At the top of VIA, select KEY TESTER, and then click the box for "Test Matrix" at the bottom.
 The layout on screen should match the EVO70 layout.
 Start testing each location by connecting across the metal contacts of each hotswap with the tweezers/switch/paperclip/etc. As you do this, each key should change color to show that it has been pressed.
-Once all switches have been tested (aside from those two switches shown in the top left of the layout), you've confirmed all switch locations are good, yay!!
+Once all switches locations have been tested (aside from those two switches shown in the top left of the layout), you've confirmed all switch locations are good, yay!!

 If it turns out that you have an issue where
 - a single switch isn't registering keypresses